Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Properties of satellite progenitors

 \subsection{Mass of progenitor satellites}

 In this section we explore the BSPs mass distribution.
-In particular, we focus on the mass of each BSP at infall and we search for correlations with other properties such as their $t_{\rm infall}$ and first pericentric distance.
+In particular, we focus on the mass of each BSP at infall, i.e. at the time of $R_{\rm vir}$ crossing (see Sec. \ref{sec:time}).
+We search for correlations with other properties such as their $t_{\rm infall}$ and first pericentric distance.
 As we just showed, the $\mu_{\rm r}^{\rm lim}$ at which the brightest stellar streams are detected provides information about the BSP infall time.
+In Figure \ref{fig:dist_mass} we show the infall mass distribution for the BSPs which streams were first detected at values of $\mu_{\rm r}^{\rm lim} < 28.5$ (top panel) mag arcsec$^{-2}$ and $\mu_{\rm r}^{\rm lim} > 28.5$ mag arcsec$^{-2}$ (botom panel).
+The figure shows that BSPs with brighter LSB features are typically more massive than their fainter counterparts.
+The difference is of approximately 1 dex in stellar mass.

-One would naively expect that the BSPs are among the most massive satellites accreted by each individual host.
-However satellites more massive than $10^{8} M_{\odot}$ in stellar mass are severely affected by dynamical friction and very rapidly disrupted, as discussed by \citet{10.1093/mnras/staa2221}.
+As previously discussed, one would naively expect that the BSPs are among the most massive satellites accreted by each individual host.
+However satellites more massive than $10^{8} M_{\odot}$ in stellar mass are severely affected by dynamical friction and very rapidly disrupted, as discussed by F20.
 The more massive the satellite, the more efficient this process is.
 Such massive satellites tend to sink rapidly to the host galactic center, typically leaving behind shell-like low surface brightness substructures.
-As discussed by \citet{10.1093/mnras/stz1251} \citep[see also][]{2015MNRAS.450..575Amorisco, 2018Pop-Pipelich}, this type of low surface brightness substructures tend to have shorter lifetimes than other stream types, such as loops, associated with less massive satellites on less eccentric orbits.
+As discussed by \citet{2015MNRAS.454.2472H} \citep[see also][]{2015MNRAS.450..575Amorisco, 2018Pop-Pipelich, 10.1093/mnras/stz1251}, this type of low surface brightness substructures tend to have shorter lifetimes than other stream types, such as loops, associated with satellites less massive than $10^{8} M_{\odot}$ in stellar mass on less eccentric orbits.
 Thus, BSPs may not necessarily be associated with the most massive accretion event.